samlitowitz/protoc-gen-crud/README.md

 1. operations to generate
     1. []enum: create, read, update, delete
+2. implementations to generate
+    1. []enum: in-memory
-2. delete strategy
+3. delete strategy
     1. enum: hard, soft
     2. default to hard delete
     3. add support for soft later
         1. deleted at support?
-3. use field mask for partial updates/creates
+4. use field mask for partial updates/creates
     1. boolean
     2. default true
     3. ignored if no field mask field defined on message
-4. created at
+5. created at
     1. boolean
     2. default false
-5. updated at
+6. updated at
     1. boolean
     2. default false